 Value-added tax (VAT)

-Oman has announced its intention, along with other Gulf Cooperation Council (GCC) member countries, to implement VAT.
-The implementation date is expected to be sometime in 2020 or 2021 (between 1 July 2020 and 1 January 2021).
-The rate of VAT will be 5%.
+Oman had announced its intention, along with other Gulf Cooperation Council (GCC) member countries, to implement VAT.

 Customs duty of 5% of cost, insurance, and freight (CIF) value applies to most non-GCC source goods.
 Exemptions apply for certain food items, medical supplies, etc.